mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-22"></a>
 [Back to top](#top)
 ## FL-22 -- Rep. Theodore E. Deutch (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-22)
-## Committees
-Theodore E. Deutch is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019